A Rebuttal Article by Julie Genser, founder of Planet Thrive

 The main issue the writers seem to have with brain retraining programs is the use of the word “cure” in marketing materials and websites.
 It’s important to first define the term “cure.”
 Ashok Gupta defined 100% recovery in my interview with him as regaining “85 to 100% of pre-illness levels”1 of health.
 In his program’s promotional materials, he has always been very clear to state that some people will be completely healed, some will see significant improvement, and some — 10-15% — will see no improvement at all.
 That does not sound like a scammer to me.

 In my interview with her, Annie Hopper said “I would say that by ‘cured’ I mean that you can resume a normal lifestyle and be over 85% recovered from symptoms.”2 While Hopper has definitely used the term “cure” in her promotional materials, through repeated discussions with her over the past few months about this issue, she has recently agreed to recant that term and has removed it from her website — again, not the actions of a scammer.
 Here is her statement: “In my enthusiasm from recovering from chemical sensitivities, and witnessing others who have recovered as well, I went overboard and used the term “cure” prematurely and perhaps even incorrectly.
 I have changed my vocabulary around this and all references of “cure” have been omitted from the website.
 My intent in no way was to mislead anyone.
 My intention is to give people the hope and tools that they need to recover.
 I know what it is like to have this illness and to lose hope.
 If I had to start all over again, I would not use the word cure.
 I had no idea that it would create such a stir.
 Using the word recovery is truly a much better description of the work that I help to facilitate.
-The new website address is dnrsystem.com in reference to The Dynamic Neural Retraining System.”
+The new website address is retrainingthebrain.com.”

 The authors state in their opening, about medical scams: “The danger is not merely the wasting of time and precious money to purchase these cures.
 In addition, these miracle cures often delay appropriate medical care.
 Some may even be harmful or interact with prescription medications in a negative way.”